 Liveability: 5th Wheel

 The 5th wheel has more storage and a better living layout.
 We did move the motorhome TV from over the driver’s area to over a couch on the side.
 It helped a lot.
-We originally thought the motorhome would have more storage but that didn’t prove to be true.
-It has less room inside and the bays don’t offer as much space as the big basement did in the 5th wheel.
+There is more inside cabinet storage inside the 5th wheel.
 Things like heating and cooling are pretty much the same with either one.

 On the road: tie

 The motorhome is more comfortable and the big window up front offers the best view.
-However, it is also wider than the pickup making it feel like it is filling up the lane and requiring more attention on the road, especially in traffic or on narrower, rural roads.
 When towing the car the motorhome can’t be backed up.
 Generally, this isn’t a problem, but if you make the wrong turn somewhere the car has to be disconnected, the motorhome moved, and then the car reconnected.
 Not a huge deal, but a negative when it happens.
 Some people said that the ride would be much smoother, but we haven’t found that to be true with this motorhome, even with new shocks.
 Getting fuel was better with the pickup simply because it could be filled up when not towing the camper.

 Landing in a campground: tie